-Does Not Meet Attempted to Meet Meets Category Expectations Z Expectations 3 Expectations (0-25% of points) (25-50% of points) (50-75% of points) Defining the Offers an unclear statement of A short description and A good statement and od statement and the problem.
-There is no support, documentation, or need for development.
-Little or no work is evident. explanation is offered to the problem without any support and specifications for development pursuits. support/documentation is given to suggest the need to develop the product.
+Does Not Meet Attempted to Meet Meets Category 1 Expectations 2 Expectations 3 Expectations (0-25% of points) (25-50% of points) (50-75% of points) Defining the Offers an unclear statement A good statement and Problem the problem.
+There is no explanation is offered to the support/documentation is support, documentation, or problem without any support given to suggest the need to need for development.
+Little or no work is evident. and specifications for development pursuits. develop the product.
 Design specifications and constraints are also noted.
-Research Little research and brainstorming accomplished.
+Research, Brainstorming, and Developing Ideas Little research and brainstorming accomplished.
 Ideas generated are not original.
 Research is evident as an outcome of brainstorming.
 Ideas generated are a result of the brainstorming process and not original.
 Ideas generated are new and original as an outcome of brainstorming and research.
 Little suggestions are offered for the rest of the design process if any.
 Only one sketch is offered for a design review.
 At least two sketches are offered for a review.
 The sketches offer no design specifications or annotation.
 More than two sketches are offered for a review.
 The sketches include design specifications and annotation for developing the design.

-Category Does Not Meet Expectations Attempted to Meet Expectations Meets Expectations (0-25% of points) (25-50% of points) (50-75% of points) Developing the Design A set of sketched working drawings without an assembly drawing.
+Category Does Not Meet Expectations Attempted to Meet Expectations 3 Meets Expectations Developing the Design (0-25% of points) A set of sketched working drawings without an assembly drawing.
 3D representations of each part of the assembly on the working drawings are missing.
 Annotations, dimensioning and blocks are not accurate.
 A set of production drawings with an assembly and working drawings.
 Each orthographic drawing includes a 3D representation.
 Annotations, notations, blocks, and dimensioning are inaccurate.
 A set of production drawings with an assembly and workin drawings.
 Mulitview drawings are added additiona to orthographic drawings.
 A 3D representation is included on all multiview drawings.
 Annotations, notations, blocks, and dimensioning are slightly inaccurate.
-Model is missing or does not look like concept sketches. and dimensioning does not Model is accurate in proportion and dimensioning according to concept sketches and industry standards.
-Testing and evaluating designs/model are missing or Testing and verification attempted by checks and Testing and verification are complete with

-Design not checked/approved. approvals without results. checks/approvals and detailed results are not following industry standards. ,

-Category 1 Did Not Meet Expectations (0-25% of points) 2 Attempted to Meet Expectations (25-50% of points) 3 Meets Expectations (50-75% of points) Revising the Design decian Revision blocks not Designs revised without revision blocks completed.
+Model is missing or does not look like concept sketches.
+Model is proportional to sketches, inaccurate in scale, and dimensioning does not follow industry standards.
+Model is accurate in proportion and dimensioning according to concept sketches and industry standards.
+Engineering Testing and evaluating designs/model are missing or not checked/approved.
+Testing and verification attempted by checks and approvals without results.
+Testing and verification are complete with checks/approvals and detailed results are not following industry standards.
+Category 1 Did Not Meet Expectations (0-25% of points) 2 Attempted to Meet Expectations (25-50% of points) 3 Meets Expectations (50-75% of points) Revising the Design i idectori kevicion niocke not il Designs revised without revision blocks completed.
 Designs revised according to change requests and revision blocks filled out appropriately, but no approva or checking sought after the first revision.
-UVIAAEI PRATATYNE AR Miss mock ing prototype model or cup.
-Mockup or prototype model is not accurate according to production drawings accur prodi action drawing and ed out of materials not Presentation esentation given without aration and an outline. a prot fessional presence, good c speaking and a well prese profe writte rganized outlined entation with a essional presence, a en proposal, good public king and visual aids.
+Creating a Final Model, Prototype, or Mockup Miss mock ing prototype model or Mockup or prototype model is not accurate according to production drawings Prototype model or mockup i accurate according to production drawing and created out of materials not specified. esentation given without aration and an outline. a pro publi esentation given without prese profe writte rganized outlined entation with a essional presence, a en proposal, good public king and visual aids.